Home » Carbon Monoxide Poisoning in Parrots (CO Risk in Pet Birds)

 • Live fire and naked flames.

-Vehicle exhaust fumes are a common source of carbon monoxide emissions, especially old vehicles.
-As per Environmental Science and Technology, it’s believed that 10% of vehicles on the road are responsible for up to 50% of all CO emissions.
+Vehicle exhaust fumes, especially those from old vehicles, are a source of emissions.
+According to Environmental Science and Technology, 10% of vehicles on the road are responsible for up to 50% of all CO emissions.

 While you’ll not have a vehicle parked in your home, keep this in mind if you plan to take a parrot on a long road trip or if you like to attach a harness for outdoor exercise.